History of the St. Louis Cardinals (1875–1919): Another Browns incarnation: A new cross-city rival

-In 1902, an American League team moved from Milwaukee into St. Louis and confiscated the moniker Browns, striking an instant rivalry that lasted five decades.
-Eventually becoming the Baltimore Orioles, the Browns turned out to be a hit in St. Louis and a formidable rival for the Cardinals in spite of similar levels of success on the field into the 1920s.
-Not only did this version of the Browns usurp the Cardinals' former namesake which symbolized their glory years, the club even built a new stadium on the old site of the Cardinals' ballpark—then within walking distance of New Sportsman's Park—and outdrew them at the gate in their first two decades in St. Louis.
+In 1902, an American League team moved from Milwaukee into St. Louis and claimed the old moniker of Browns, striking an instant rivalry that lasted five decades.
+The new Browns turned out to be a hit in St. Louis and a formidable rival for the Cardinals in spite of similar levels of success on the field into the 1920s.
+Not only did this version of the Browns usurp the Cardinals' former namesake which symbolized their glory years, the club even built a new stadium on the old site of the Cardinals' ballpark – then within walking distance of New Sportsman's Park – and outdrew them at the gate in their first two decades in St. Louis.
 Further stoking the rivalry, Burkett jumped from the Cardinals to the Browns, although at this point his skill were in decline.
 In his three seasons with the Cardinals, he batted a combined .378; in three seasons with the Browns he batted a combined .290.